dylanblauw/Theanimevaultapi/README.md

 Create your .env file
 Copy .env.example and rename it to .env.
-Fill in your API keys and WooCommerce credentials.
+Fill in your Square API credentials.

 Run the development server